Zunaeed-Imran/Laravel_Tutorial/README.md

 -   when i use terminal i can `exit` in my sql
 -   i can log in by `mysql -u imran -p` than use the password, it was `password`
 -   with laravel we don't have to create table colum we can migrate.
--   `php artisan make:migration create_listing_table` with that commadn we can create table in the migration folder
+-   `php artisan migrate` with this command we have to migrate.
 -   but we should take command form documentation.
--   `php artisan migrate`
+-   `php artisan make:migration create_listing_table` with that commadn we can create table in the migration folder

 ### Done task for today